prateekmedia/budgie-clipboard-applet/README.md

 - `sudo apt install budgie-core-dev libglib2.0-dev libgtk-3-dev libpeas-dev meson valac`

 ### *For Arch or its Derivatives*
-- `sudo pacman -S budgie-desktop json-glib libgee libpeas intltool meson ninja vala`
+- `sudo pacman -S budgie-desktop libpeas intltool meson vala`

 # Building from source
 Download the zip & then run from the repo's folder: